-Many people living in the UK find it impossible to access mainstream health services, despite being fully entitled to them, due to fear, , having to pay charges or being wrongly turned away by frontline healthcare staff.
+Many people living in the UK find it impossible to access mainstream health services – despite being fully entitled to them – due to fear,, having no fixed address, having to pay charges or being wrongly turned away by frontline healthcare staff.

-We also offer screening, vital for public health, and we signpost to other services, including housing advice, destitution support and specialist counselling.
+We also signpost our patients to other services, including housing advice, destitution support and specialist counselling

 Women and Children’s Clinic

 Due to increasing demand, we now run our Women and Children’s clinic every week on a Tuesday.
 The clinic provides vital services to women and children, offering obstetric checks, health assessments, and STI screenings.
 Our volunteers also help with antenatal referrals and ensure women know their rights around accessing care.

 Whilst all pregnant women in the UK are entitled to antenatal care without upfront charging, many receive a bill (of at least £7,000) during their pregnancy.
 Fear of such a bill discourages many pregnant women from accessing healthcare, an issue exacerbated by the vulnerable circumstances many of our patients live in and the traumatic experiences they have encountered.